Truths Christians must Embrace to Prevent More Moral Failure in the Church-

 This essentially means:

 Peace has a dark side.
-It’s not always all sunshine and gummy bears.
+Peace is not always all sunshine and gummy bears.
 There are situations in life when the presence of peace is neither good, beneficial or life-giving.
 Peace quickly becomes toxic anytime we:

 Want it for the wrong reasons-